romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can you ensure communication between your self-hosted or specific GitHub-hosted runners and GitHub when an IP allow list is active?
+Q: How can you ensure communication between your self-hosted or specific GitHub-hosted runners and GitHub when an IP allow list is active?
 <details><summary>Show the answer</summary><p>

 - **Include your runners' IP addresses or ranges in the enterprise's IP allow list settings**